 - Simply Measured: To gather information about competitors' branding strategy.

-5. How Competitor Analysis Leads You to Success?
+Step 5: How Competitor Analysis Leads You to Success?

-You have conducted a social media competitive analysis and the data is present with you.
+You have conducted a social media competitive analysis, and the data is present with you.
 As a business, you clearly understand the weak and strong areas of your competitors' products.

 Online Social Media Competitor analysis tools are effective in measuring your competitors' performance.
 You have to dive into a sea of information to learn and improve for the benefit of your business.